 There are 165 serial numbers per ticket.
 An an example, ticket number 00000 will be issued with serial numbers from 001 to 165 with the same split applied to each ticket number.

 The Christmas lottery is drawn by putting all 100,000 numbered balls into one vessel and 1807 balls with the prizes in another.
-The draw is made by children from the San Ildefonso school, who sing the numbers and associated prizes until all 1807 prize balls have been allocated.
+Children from San Ildefonso school make the draw and sing the numbers and associated prizes until all 1807 prize balls have been allocated.
 The event takes around three and a half hours from start to finish.

 - El Gordo (“the fat one” ) first prize: 400,000€

 - Two 4th prizes: 20,000€ each

 There are also special prizes for the numbers before and after each of the first three prizes and for tickets which partially coincide (beginning / ending numbers).
 Altogether there are over 15,000 prizes.

 Many people get confused when they read that the first prize is 4 million euros, but remember that each décimo is only a tenth of the cost of a ticket and, therefore, of the prize too.